WorldWindLabs/WxOps-WorldWind/README.md

 ##3.
 How to Use

-Start the program using on the methods provided in the section above.
+Start the program using one of the methods provided in the section above.
 The active UI for WorldWind comes with four main onscreen elements as well a bottom panel that reports information to the user.
 The first elements are as follows:

 * World Map - The World Map element is in the top left corner of the screen that reports the location of the center of the screen.
 * Compass - The Compass element is in the top right and reports the direction towards North as well as the tilt of the globe.